Skip to content

 Grace period in seconds to wait for workers to stop running when this worker is shutdown.
 It defaults to the FLUID_STOPPING_GRACE_PERIOD environment variable or 10 seconds.

-TYPE: int DEFAULT: STOPPING_GRACE_PERIOD
+TYPE: float DEFAULT: STOPPING_GRACE_PERIOD

 Source code in fluid/utils/worker.py